needle-mirror/com.unity.polyspatial.visionos/Documentation~/CustomFunctionNode.md

 The parser used for custom function nodes is primitive compared to a full HLSL implementation, and is under active development.

 ## Function Body Format
 Custom function bodies should consist of a series of assignment statements for either temporary variables or outputs.
-Variables may not be reassigned.
+Variables may be reassigned using the `=` or compound assignment operators.

 ### Example
 The following shows an example of a supported function body.
 Note that the body consists only of assignment statements, assigning one temporary variable and using it to set the value of an output.